vipulnaik/diet-exercise-health/notes/2021-08-22-fever-and-rash.md

 2021-08-23 7:00 PM | 99.2 | Reading after returning from trip and dinner
 2021-08-23 8:25 PM | 99.4 | Reading after closing windows for about an hour
 2021-08-24 9:08 AM | 98.6 | Temperature reading after a few hours of being awake
+2021-08-24 6:50 PM | 99.1 | Evening temperature reading after closing window for a while

 ## August 22 symptoms